powenn/AltServer-LinuxGUI/README.md

 # AltServer-LinuxGUI

-Currently Works on newer debian-based linux distributions
+Currently providing release for Debian-Based distributions

+For others distributions,please build manually with the instruction below

 Demo videos at the bottom